Email Subject Line Experiment

 • It may simply mean the sample size is too small to reliably detect the effect you care about.

-This is exactly the warning in Chapter 2 that “absence of evidence is not evidence of absence.”
+This is exactly the warning in the standard literature that “absence of evidence is not evidence of absence.”

 7. Final Summary (for Marketing / Product Stakeholders)

-Using the email subject line experiment, we have:
+Using the email subject line experiment, we evaluated two treatments against a control:

 • SubjectLine 2 vs SubjectLine 1